capitalch/trace/tracking.md

 ## Purchase to do
+- Purchase ret select from invoice
+- Drill down from balance sheet
+- remove old purchase
                                                                                                                     - Debounce search on prod code
                                                                                                                     - Serial no color
                                                                                                                     - items search and populate
 - warning for price variation of products by 5 % and above
                                                                                                                     - submit and save
                                                                                                                     - Check calculations

                                                                                                                     - Purchase Ret
                                                                                                                     - Edit
                                                                                                                     - View
                                                                                                                     - Checkup with real invoice: 3 invoices
                                                                                                                     - Mechanism to see whether sl no required or not
                                                                                                                     - Total error handling
                                                                                                                     - Validations
                                                                                                                     - serial no